aweager/command-server/README.md

 ### Executor API

-When first stood up, a single file name `queue-ops` will be written to standard input, followed by a newline.
+The first three positional arguments passed to the executor are:
+- file to read commands from
+- file to write PIDs to
+- file to write completions to

+Following after that, additional positional arguments may be appended from the invocation of `command_server.py`, or from the config file for the server.

-In a loop, the executor reads on standard input:
+In a loop, the executor reads commands in this format:

 ```
 <request-id>